luismiguelcasadodiaz/Born2beRoot/README.md

 USED_RAM=`cat  /proc/meminfo |grep MemTotal | sed 's/MemTotal:       //'| sed 's/ kB//'`
 ```

-• The current available memory on your server and its utilization rate as a percentage. • The current utilization rate of your processors as a percentage.
+• The current available memory on your server and its utilization rate as a percentage.
+MEM_TOTAL= `cat /
+• The current utilization rate of your processors as a percentage.
 • The date and time of the last reboot.
 • Whether LVM is active or not.
 • The number of active connections.